anvias/anvias.github.io/_posts/2017-09-01-conductor.md

-A million rides and never one mistake: reliability's in short supply, so he's the train dispatcher's favorite guy, but then one misotry morning he did spake: why must I ride this up and down like Sisyphus upon his hill?
+A million rides and never one mistake: reliability's in short supply, so he's the train dispatcher's favorite guy, but then one misty morning he did spake: why must I ride this up and down like Sisyphus upon his hill?
 I'd sooner drop the boulder round,